 From Altium Designer

-Access the Extensions& Updates view (DXP » Extensions and Updates) and switch to the Updates page.
+Access the Extensions& Updates view (click on the control at the top-right of the workspace and choose Extensions and Updates from the menu) and switch to the Updates page.

 The page presents all Altium Designer platform updates that are available, arranged in chronological order, to provide an historical view of platform changes since the last update.
 The most recent version build incoporates the changes from all previous updates.
 To view further information on any Platform update, click on its name link to open a detailed view.
 In most cases this will provide an expanded description of the update's function, and Release Notes that summarize its changes over the previous version.